ankitkr437/NoteSharing/README.md

 ## License

-NoteShare is licensed under the **MIT License**.
+NoteShare is licensed under the [**MIT License**](https://github.com/ankitkr437/NoteSharing/blob/main/LICENSE).
 Feel free to use, modify, and distribute the code for personal and commercial projects.

 ## Contact

-If you have any questions, feedback, or inquiries, please contact us at **ankitloharshi@gmail.com** or visit our website [www.noteshare.com](https://www.noteshare.com).
+If you have any questions, feedback, or inquiries, please contact us at **ankitloharshi@gmail.com** or visit our website [www.notesharing.onrender.com](https://www.notesharing.onrender.com).

 Happy Note Sharing! 📝